-The IRS filed over 700,000 tax liens in 2012 and issued just under 3,000,000 levies on third parties.
-(Third party levies typically are bank levies or wage garnishments.)
+The IRS filed approximately 600,000 tax liens in 2013 and issued just under 1,850,000 levies on third parties (third party levies typically are bank levies or wage garnishments.)
 That is reason enough for you to be proactive in getting help NOW with your controversy before the situation gets worse!

 Lastly, check out the Better Business Bureau.
 Often they will have meaningful information to assist you in making your choice of a representative.
 Here is the link to my BBB A+ report:

 With today's technology, I am able to assist clients with professional tax audit representation, tax collection representation, consultation and return preparation services throughout the United States as well as abroad!
 As an Enrolled Agent licensed by the United States Treasury Department, I am authorized to practice in all 50 states, and to represent taxpayers regardless of where they live.
 I have represented and assisted clients living in other parts of the world (either U.S. citizens living abroad, or foreign nationals with U.S. property interest or income) such as in Saudi Arabia, India and Great Britain.